This article applies to a bicycle with::

 Also: the anti-rotation washers of an internal-gear hub require extra dropout-slot length.
 Even some horizontal dropout slots can be too short.
 If the washers have tabs to fit into the slots only on one side of the axle, rotating the axle by a half turn can gain a bit more adjustment range.

 Not a dropout!

 You cannot use a derailer on a fixed-gear or coaster brake bicycle, even as a chain tensioner, because when you resist the rotation of the pedals, the lower run of chain tightens, and the upper run goes slack.
 Your could bend the derailer, and the chain could fall off.
-This presents a problem, because there's no easy way to adjust the chain tension.
+This presents a problem, because there's no easy way to adjust the chain slack.

 Even the chain tensioners used for downhill mountain bike racing are not strong enough to withstand the stress of resisting the pedals.
-These tensioners have to clamp on to the chainstay, which is more or less round.
+These tensioners have to clamp onto the chainstay, which is more or less round.
 There is no way to make one that would be secure, short of installing some sort of brazed-on fitting.

 This hub is available for 126mm, 130mm or 135mm spacing, and end caps of different lengths are interchangeable for different spacings.